Back to First Alert Guides

 Common Causes

-• WiFi password contains characters the detector cannot process
+• WiFi password has characters the detector can't process

-• Detector too far from the router for reliable signal on the ceiling
+• Detector too far from the router (ceiling-mounted)

 Most fixes happen in the first 3 steps.